gpbenton/engMQTTClient/README.md

 ## License
 This code is published under the MIT License.
-The last sentence is important.
+The last paragraph is important.
 If running this code causes your device to fail, I'm not responsible.

 The mosquitto MQTT library is released under the Eclipse Public License.